Sereza7/gridsplitter/README.txt

 Cutting by Layer:

 A tile for every feature will be created.
+If the CutLayer is in a non-matching projection, a reprojection will be attempted.
+(original file won't be modified)